 Sports presenter Clare Balding uncovered the truth about her MP great grandfather when she appeared on Who Do You Think You Are?

 Much-loved sports presenter Clare Balding is curious about the secrets of her mother’s aristocratic family.

-She begins her episode of WDYTYA by explaining that she knows very little about her great grandfather, Sir Malcolm Bullock, who family gossip suggests was gay.
+She begins her episode of Who Do You Think You Are? by explaining that she knows very little about her great grandfather, Sir Malcolm Bullock, who family gossip suggests was gay.

 “I suppose it would mean that I’m not the first one to be in a same sex relationship and to be gay and certainly not the only one,” she says.

 Clare has a portrait of Sir Malcolm’s wife, Lady Victoria Stanley, but Malcolm’s life is shrouded in secrecy.
-To find out more, she returns to Hampshire, where she grew up, and meets her Uncle Willy, who shows her a photograph of Malcolm.
+To find out more, she returns to Hampshire, where she grew up, and meets her Uncle Willy, who shows her an old photograph of Malcolm.

 He was an MP, was awarded the Legion D’Honneur for his diplomatic work in France and was part of a social circle including Evelyn Waugh, Nancy Mitford and John Gielgud.